 Arriving at Windhoek on an overnight flight, we transfer straight to a pleasant guesthouse, our base for the first night.
 Relaxing after our flight, we are not in a rush to leave.
 Many birds visit the gardens, such as our first Yellow-billed Hornbill, White-backed Mousebird and Grey Lourie.
 A visit to a nearby wetland should yield African Darter, Red Bishop, Hottentot Teal, White-throated Swallow and Swallow-tailed Bee-eater.

-An early start into the superb Sossusvlei dunes the next day allows us to search for Dune Lark, Ludwig’s Bustard and Burchell’s Courser before it gets too hot.
+An early start into the superb Sossusvlei dunes the next day allows us to search for Dune Lark and Burchell’s Courser before it gets too hot.
 Dune Lark is the only bird that can eke out a living from the red sands.
 It is located using knowledge of its critical habitat requirements.
 The dunes are the largest and most spectacular in the world.
-Rising to over 1000 feet above the surrounding plains, they hold transient mammals including Oryx and Springbok, with Aardwolf and Bat-eared Fox venturing out at night.
+Rising to over 1000 feet above the surrounding plains, they hold transient mammals including Oryx and Springbok, with Ostrich striding, statesman-like, across the horizon.

 On day seven we return inland via the impressive granite outcrop of Spitzkoppe, watching for Mountain Zebras en route.
 We hope to find the endemic Gray’s Lark and the elusive Herero Chat.
 The pale wheatear-like Karoo and Tractrac Chats perch on boulders and we should find many of the lark species for which Namibia is famous.